inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section1.md

 ## Preparing the Configuration Files
 To get started, we’ve prepared a directory containing all the configuration files needed to run the SPlisHSPlasH simulation.
-Key hyperparameters, most notably the particle radius, have been set to values that enable relatively short simulation times, even when using the default computational resources provided by the API.

-Let’s begin by [downloading the pre-configured input folder]() and saving it to a local directory.
+Let’s begin by [downloading the pre-configured input folder](https://storage.googleapis.com/inductiva-api-demo-files/splishsplash-base-dir.zip) and saving it to a local directory.
 Inside this folder, you’ll find:

 - An `.obj` file containing the 3D geometry of the fluid container — in this case, a simple cubic box.
 - A `.json` file specifying the simulation parameters.
 This configuration file is organized into four key sections that define the simulation: